Group 17 Rugby League: 1970s-2006

-Throughout the 1980s and 1990s, the competition sustained a high level of competition, with eight clubs participating.
+Throughout the 1980s and 1990s, the competition sustained a decent standard, with eight clubs participating.
 More Clayton Cups were won by Group 17 clubs, with Rankins Springs (1993), Barellan (1999 and 2002) and Hillston (2006) all claiming the trophy.
 But by the 2000s, the Millennial Drought had caused many of the teams to be weakened, due to farming, the primary industry in the region, becoming not only unprofitable, but almost impossible.
 The competition collapsed after the 2006 season.